-Small recess or an awkward corner can be challenging areas to re-design.
+Small recesses or an awkward corner can be challenging areas to re-design.
 It is best to use such spaces with a clever approach to design in order to transform them into a highly functional area that can become a defining feature of a room.
 Working with bespoke requirements, we often face space challenges and it is our job to design creative design solutions.
 Some spaces naturally suggest ways of using them and today we are sharing a selection of spaces that have created beautiful, unique areas that embrace window alcoves as comfortable seating areas.

 A large window with a lovely view can either focus entirely on the lovely view or can also become a smart addition to a room and the overall scheme.
 This large window area has incorporated cosy seating and lends itself to the space, enhancing the library area.